KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Have you ever seen a Southwest pilot with a beard?
 Southwest pilots must be able to put an oxygen mask on with one hand in eight seconds while their other hand is on the controls.
 They can have a moustache, but not a full beard, in order to be able to create the necessary seal.
 This testing station accommodates different masks for different types of airplanes.

 ![](southwest-headquarters-tour-2026/p28-simulator.jpg)
-This 1 million dollar P28 simulator was our first simulator experience.
+This $1 million P28 simulator was our first simulator experience.
 Although 23 are in use, they do not have the realism of the CAE simulators we would see later.

 ![](southwest-headquarters-tour-2026/cae-simulator-inside.jpg)
 Real "turbine house" can be logged in this simulator.